ShenLoong99/aws-terraform-2-tier-webapp/README.template.md

 <h3>🛠️ Advanced Debugging Tips</h3>
 <p>If the application is not responding or you notice issues with the initial setup, SSH into an instance and use these commands to diagnose the root cause.</p>
+<p> <strong>⚠️ IMPORTANT: Ensure you are operating in your Local Terminal linked to the Terraform Cloud Workspace before proceeding with these commands.</strong> </p>
 <ol>
    <li>
       <h4>Connecting to the Instance</h4>